ainandoo/ainandoo/README.md

 ### Hi there.. 👋
 ### Assalamu'alaikum,

 I'm a blogger and I like writing various content, from article, blog post, caption, status update to copywriting.
 Right now I'm learning linux and programming.
-Currently using debian-based distribution and code for front-end.
+Currently using debian-based distribution and code mainly in front-end languange/tools.

 I'm open for any new opportunities and challenges like: